semaphoreci/docs/docs/reference/semaphore-changelog.md

 To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of November 16, 2020
-**(New) Added ability to overwrite branch whitelist rule**
+**(New) Added ability to overwrite branch whitelist rules**
-On the project page click on the three dots icon in the top right corner of the workflow list to build a branch that is otherwise blocked by the whitelist rule.
+On the project page, click on the three dots icon in the top right corner of the workflow list to build a branch that is otherwise blocked by the whitelist rule.

-Read our [Workflow triggers](https://docs.semaphoreci.com/essentials/project-workflow-trigger-options/#whitelist-branches) page to find out how branch whitelist works.
+Read our [Workflow triggers](https://docs.semaphoreci.com/essentials/project-workflow-trigger-options/#whitelist-branches) page to find out how the branch whitelist works.

 **(Improved) macOS Xcode 11 image update**
 **(Updated)** Updated packages: